 The Gravity-Spy program of study is funded for 37 months (starting one month early with pre-spending authorization), starting Sept 1st, 2015, and continuing through Sept 30th, 2018.
-Interaction with human subjects will begin in the second year of the program (starting October 1st, 2016).
+Interaction with human subjects has begun in the second year of the program (starting October 12th, 2016).
 Any of the individual participants, from the public, will be able to take part this program.
 Each participant works on this program as a volunteer, in their own free time.

 For each participant, data is collected on the performance of the participants on the sorting task (the identification of noise in aLIGO data); for each choice from each participant of whether a particular dataset seems consistent with a known (or unknown) noise source (see below for an example choice), we store that choice.
 We will use the data collectively, to build a computer-database of known glitches and unknown, possible glitches.